Colon and rectal cancers

 - In stage I, the cancer has spread through the mucosa of the colon wall into middle layers of tissue.

-- Treatment for stage I involves resection (surgical removal) of the tumor.
+- Treatment for stage I colon cancer involves resection (surgical removal) of the tumor.
 The tumor may be removed along with part of the colon (colectomy).

 - In stage IIA, the cancer has spread beyond the middle layers to the outer tissues of the colon or rectum wall.
 In stage IIB, the cancer has penetrated through the colon or rectum wall into nearby tissue or organs.

-- Stage IV is metastasized cancer.
-The cancer has spread to nearby lymph nodes and to other organs of the body such as the liver or lungs.
+- Stage IV is cancer that has metastasized or spreads to organs beyond the colon and nearby lymph nodes, such as the liver or lungs.

 - Treatment for stage IV cancer may include surgery to remove or bypass obstructions in the intestine.
 In these circumstances, surgery is considered palliative in that it may improve symptoms but will not lead to a cure.
 In some cases, surgery may also be performed to remove tumors in areas that the cancer has spread, such as the liver, ovaries, or lung.

 - Chemotherapy is standard treatment for metastasized cancer.
 In advanced colorectal cancer, chemotherapy is either given directly into the arteries of the liver or intravenously (through a vein).
-There are many different chemotherapy regimens.
+Currently, there are 13 active U.S. Food and Drug Administration (FDA)-approved drugs for patients with metastatic colorectal cancer.
 Most use fluorouracil (5-FU) in combination with other cancer-fighting drugs, such as oxaliplatin or irinotecan.